Billy Porter: Career

 Also, in 2019, Porter had a cameo appearance in Taylor Swift's "You Need to Calm Down" music video that featured twenty LGBTQ icons.

 Porter performed "For What It's Worth" with Stephen Stills during the 2020 Democratic National Convention.

 His memoir, Unprotected, was released in 2021.
 In 2022, Porter was included in the book 50 Key Figures in Queer US Theatre, with a chapter written by theatre scholar Eric M. Glover.

 On December 1, 2022, Porter was honored with a star on the Hollywood Walk of Fame.

 In April 2023, he was set to play James Baldwin in an upcoming biopic.
+In October 2024, he appeared on Eisa Davis and Lin-Manuel Miranda's musical concept album Warriors.
+He sang the role of Granger.

 Porter starred as Emcee in the London revival of Cabaret from January to May 2025 alongside Marisha Wallace.
 Porter reprised the role on Broadway, alongside Wallace, from July until September 2025.
 The Broadway revival was originally slated to run until October 19, but set an earlier close date as Porter withdrew while recovering from a serious case of sepsis.

 In March 2025, it was announced that Porter is featured on In the Garden, a concept album and musical by the artist Boyfriend set for release on May 9, 2025.
 The album reimagines the story of Adam and Eve but through Eve's lens.
 The project features Boyfriend as Eve alongside Porter (narrator), Jake Shears (Adam), Big Freedia (God), and Peaches (Serpent).